plandes/bibstract/README.md

   outputs a different named field).
 When `destructive` is set to ``True``, this copy operation becomes a move.

 Converters can be set be set and configured in the [configuration file].
+See the [test cases](test/python) for more examples.

 ## Configuration